 "No one is born hating another person because of the color of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite."
 Nelson Mandela, Long Walk to Freedom

-The Department of Psychiatry and Behavioral Sciences' Diversity Committee was created in 2017 and is a community of like-minded individuals committed to creating and maintaining a space for discussing diversity, talking about diversity related issues and concerns, reviewing literature, discussing cases and seeking ways to make diversity an ongoing priority within the department.
+The Department of Psychiatry and Behavioral Sciences' Diversity Committee was created in 2017.
+We are a community of like-minded individuals committed to creating and maintaining a space for discussing diversity, talking about diversity related issues and concerns, reviewing literature, discussing cases and seeking ways to make diversity an ongoing priority within the department.

 Our mission statement